esnitkin914/Comparative_Genomics/day1_morning/README.md

 You can also customize the alias name such as wd, d1m etc. catering to your own need and convenience.

-The above environment settings will set various shortcuts such as "iflux" for entering interactive flux session, "wd" to navigate to your workshop directory, call necessary flux modules and perl libraries required by certain tools and finally sets the path for bioinformatics programs that we will run during the workshop.
+The above environment settings will set various shortcuts such as "islurm" for entering interactive great lakes session, "wd" to navigate to your workshop directory, call necessary great lakes modules and perl libraries required by certain tools and finally sets the path for bioinformatics programs that we will run during the workshop.

 > ***iii.
 Save the file and Source .bashrc file to make these changes permanent.***